oxenoxeno/FlappyBirdNEAT/README.md

 # FlappyBirdNEAT
-RL with NEAT to get Flappy Bird played itself;
+RL with NEAT to get Flappy Bird played itself.
 The detail for NEAT can be find in [HERE](http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf)

 ## How to
 1. Install neat-python, numpy, graphviz, matplotlib, pygame;